 The music is played by Elliot Zoerner, who impresses with his drums and electronic set skills, playing mostly rhythmic music with contemporary influences.
 During the performance we never really touch on a deep level of intellect, yet this is a collective journey through the creative mind of seven talented individuals, full of drama and theatrical energy, allowing one to submerge oneself in a delightful and breathtaking state.

-A Simple Space is on at the Southbank Centre as part of The Udderbelly Festival until 6th July 2014 before heading to Edinburgh for the whole of August, for further information or to book visit here.
+A Simple Space is at the Southbank Centre as part of The Udderbelly Festival until 6th July 2014 before heading to Edinburgh for the whole of August.
+For further information or to book visit the show’s website here.

 Watch a short clip of the performance here: